World Disability Day: We need empowerment not sympathy, PLWDs

 Speaking at the interactive session, the FCT Chairman of people with disability, Abubakar Abduljeleel said what they need was empathy and not sympathy, adding that with empowerment, they would be able to contribute to the development of the country.

-He said, “We have been neglected for a long period of time but with the efforts of the NGOs and the international comnunity, we feel the sense of bekonging.
-We need NAS and the NGOs to help in the implenentation of the Disability law in various government agencies and departments.”
+He said, “We have been neglected for a long period of time but with the efforts of the NGOs and the international community, we feel the sense of belonging.
+We need NAS and the NGOs to help in the implementation of the Disability law in various government agencies and departments.”

 Speaking on the allotted five percent allocation in employment in both public and private sectors, the group said government should ensure full implementation of the percentage and also involve their members in vocational training that will make them independent.